2nd August 2018

 > Don’t Penetrate The Waterproofing Membrane

 It is crucial to ensure no tile or other wet room components can penetrate the waterproofing membrane.
-Doing so will avoid leaks, which can damage the structural aspects of the property, causing damp and rot.
+Doing so will avoid leaks, which can damage the structural aspects of the property, causing dampness and rot.

 View more information on wet room installation over on our installation guide resources.